misotanni/misotanni.github.io/fjs/en/examples.md

 I have used the FJS to list the pitches I have used in a Just Intonation piece.
 For example, here are the [tuning sets](../assets/examples/tuning.pdf) for two pieces, *Overture of Opulence* and *Meditations on a Medieval Theme Remix*, from *Justin Tonation*.

 Using the FJS in these contexts helps me immediately recognize the function of a note even if its ratio to the initial tonic is very complex (and I do use complex ratios).
 For instance, 243/200 may not tell me much, but seeing that it is a m3<sub>25</sub> helps me recognize it instantly; it's just a 6/5 raised by another syntonic comma.
 To give another example from another one of my pieces, *Symphony of the Elements*: 729/640 is confusing, but M2<sub>5</sub> is less so; a 9/8 raised by a syntonic comma.

-## Notation

-This is a [rendition](../assets/examples/cmaj.pdf) of Johann Sebastian Bach's Prelude in C Major, BWV 846, from The Well-Tempered Clavier Book I. It uses the following tuning conventions:

-- 4:5:6(:15) for major triads (seventh chords);
-- 10:12:15(:18) for minor triads (seventh chords);
-- 4:5:6:7 for dominant seventh chords;
-- 10:12:14:17 for diminished seventh chords.

-An FJS key signature is also exemplified.

-Listen to it:

-<audio controls><source src="../assets/examples/cmaj.mp3" type="audio/mpeg"></audio>

-## Videos

-Here's the FJS [introductory video](https://youtu.be/38I3cylJlW4).
-Here's a [score follower](https://youtu.be/JH2_Fwuc5E4) of the video's music, written – of course – in the FJS.

-This [interpretation](https://youtu.be/bZffjSUd-2w) of Steve Reich's *Electric Counterpoint* in 5-limit Just Intonation uses the 5-limit Tonnetz written in the FJS to visualize the tuning.

-This [piano cover](https://youtu.be/JvnYEVxlDvc) of the Minecraft soundtrack in 7-limit Just Intonation also visualizes its tuning lattices in the FJS.

 ## More?